The Truth of Prometheus (The Play)

 SOPHOKLOS.

-I too have heard that saying before.
+Aye, I too have heard such a saying.

 DEMOTIMOS.